Don Elliott

-Don Elliott Helfman (October 21, 1926 – July 5, 1984) was an American jazz trumpeter, vibraphonist, vocalist, and mellophone player.
+Don Elliott Helfman (October 21, 1926 – June 5, 1984), known as Don Elliott, was an American jazz trumpeter, vibraphonist, vocalist, and mellophone player.
 Elliott recorded over 60 albums and 5,000 advertising jingles throughout his career.

 Career

 Elliott played mellophone in his high school band and played trumpet for an army band.
 After studying at the University of Miami he added vibraphone to his instruments.
 He recorded with Terry Gibbs and Buddy Rich before forming his own band.
 From 1953 to 1960, he won the DownBeat Readers' Poll several times for "miscellaneous instrument-mellophone."